Spaghetti Western: Similar concepts

 The term Eurowesterns has been used to broadly refer to all non-Italian Western movies from Europe, including the West German Winnetou films and the Eastern Bloc Red Western films.
 Taking its name from the Spanish rice dish, "Paella Western" has been used to refer to Western films produced in Spain.
 The Japanese film Tampopo was promoted as a "Ramen Western".

 Production

-The majority of the films in the spaghetti Western genre were international coproductions by Italy and Spain, and sometimes France, West Germany, Britain, Portugal, Greece, Yugoslavia, and the United States.
+The majority of the films in the spaghetti Western genre were international co-productions by Italy and Spain, and sometimes France, West Germany, Britain, Portugal, Greece, Yugoslavia, and the United States.
 Over six hundred European Westerns were made between 1960 and 1978.

 These movies were originally released in Italian or with Italian dubbing, but, as most of the films featured multilingual casts, and sound was post-synched, most western all'italiana do not have an official dominant language.
 The movies typically had a B-movie setting or lower budget production similar to classic Western films.

 The typical spaghetti Western team was made up of an Italian director, an Italo-Spanish technical staff, and a cast of Italian, Spanish, and (sometimes) West German and American actors.